dghubble/gologin/README.md

 ## Roadmap

+* Google
+* Facebook
 * Soundcloud
-* Bitbucket
-* Google
 * Improve test coverage
 * Improve examples and documentation

 ## Contributing

 If an auth provider you'd like is missing, please consider contributing it!
-The ContextHandlers for oauth1 and oauth2 should make it easy to add a package for any OAuth1 or OAuth2 based authentication service.
-Take a look at the existing ones to see how they work.
+The ContextHandlers for oauth1 and oauth2 should make it easy to add a package for OAuth1 and OAuth2 providers.

+Also, `gologin` strives to use the defacto standard API libraries for User/Account models and verify endpoints.
+Tumblr and Bitbucket don't seem to have good ones yet so tiny internal API clients are used.

 See the [Contributing Guide](https://gist.github.com/dghubble/be682c123727f70bcfe7).

+## Motivations

+Package `gologin` is focused on the idea that login should performed with small, composable handlers just like any other sort of middleware.

+Chiefly, `gologin` addresses my frustrations with the design of [goth](https://github.com/markbates/goth) and [gomniauth](https://github.com/stretchr/gomniauth).

+In my own web apps, I primarily use `http.ServeMux` as a mux and `ContextHandler` or `http.Handler` for simple handlers. `ContextHandler` is the minimalist extension of `http.Handler` to pass a `golang.org/x/net/context` Context.
+For more info, see the [Go Context blog post](https://blog.golang.org/context), [article](https://joeshaw.org/net-context-and-http-handler/) on handlers, and [Talk on Context Plumbing](https://vimeo.com/115309491).

 ## License